ericliucs/learned_regularizers_and_geometry_for_image_denoising/ReadME.md

 environment prior to installing the packages.
 The code was last tested with Python version ``3.7.10``.

 The only package not able to be installed through pip is the [optox](https://github.com/VLOGroup/optox) package built by Kerstin Hammernik.
 This package is used to implement custom operators in both TNRD and TDV.
-The file ``install_optox.sh`` provides an example as to how I usually install it.
+The file ``install_optox.sh`` is a typical way of installing the optox package that should be modified for your machine.
+Also included is a ``install_optox_new.sh`` file that I use in case of issues with cloning optox from GitHub.

+Note that optox depends on CUDA samples that are no longer included in the toolkit from version 11.6 and onwards.
+Ensure that you use CUDA Toolkit 11.5.2 at the latest.

 ### Setting PythonPath